shreya320/MindMate/README.md

 🧵 Conversation bot	Let user talk to a GPT-style chatbot with memory of past feelings 🔐 User login system	Optional: For saving private data ⚠️ Ethical alerts	Flag journals with “danger” keywords like “I want to end it all” and show a helpline/resource

+[18-06-2025 14:04] shreya: MindMate: An AI-Powered Mental Health Companion with Sentiment Insights [18-06-2025 14:27] shreya: slightly unintuitive [18-06-2025 14:29] shreya: integrate the premium features [18-06-2025 14:29] shreya: have bubbles for feelings [18-06-2025 14:29] shreya: negative emotions have a certain colour of buble, and positive emotions have certain colours [18-06-2025 14:30] shreya: can provide a summary